Luanbonfim/Products-ASP.NET/README.md

 - [SQLite](https://www.sqlite.org/)
 - A code editor such as [Visual Studio](https://visualstudio.microsoft.com/) or [VS Code](https://code.visualstudio.com/)

+## Setup Instructions
+- In order for the database operations to work, it is necessary to run the **EF migrations**, I included the commands in the entrypoint.sh file

-- for running the application in a Docker container with HTTPS enabled, you must create a certs folder in your project directory containing a valid localhost SSL/TLS certificate (e.g., a .pfx file).
+- To run the application in a Docker container with HTTPS enabled, you must create a certs folder in your project directory containing a valid localhost SSL/TLS certificate (e.g., a .pfx file).
 This certificate will be used to secure the communication between your application and clients through HTTPS.

-To generate a self-signed certificate for local development, you can use the following command:

-dotnet dev-certs https --trust
+  To generate a **self-signed certificate for local development**, you can use the following command: dotnet dev-certs https --trust

-## Setup Instructions
+Setup the env variables locally or when running the container:
+  CERTIFICATE_PATH = /path/your_cert.pfx
+  CERTIFICATE_PASSWORD = your_password

 ### Clone the repository

 First, clone the repository to your local machine: